Focused proof: Polarisation

-According to the rules in the sequent calculus, formulas are canonically put into one of two classes called positive and negative e.g., in LK and LJ the formula $\phi \lor \psi$ is positive.
-The only freedom is over atoms are assigned a polarity freely.
-For negative formulas provability is invariant under the application of a right rule; and, dually, for a positive formulas provability is invariant under the application of a left rule.
+According to the rules of the sequent calculus, formulas are canonically put into one of two classes called positive and negative e.g., in LK and LJ the formula $\phi \lor \psi$ is positive.
+The only freedom is over atoms, which are assigned a polarity freely.
+For negative formulas, provability is invariant under the application of a right rule; and, dually, for a positive formulas provability is invariant under the application of a left rule.
 In either case one can safely apply rules in any order to hereditary sub-formulas of the same polarity.